dgryski/go-perfbook/performance.md

 Cache common cases: Your cache doesn't even need to be huge.
-  Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup But beware cache invalidation, thread issues, etc
+  Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup But beware cache invalidation, thread issues, etc Random cache eviction is fast and sufficiently effective.
+     - only put "some" items in cache (probabilistically) to limit cache size to popular items with minimal logic Compare cost of cache logic to cost of refetching the data.

+The standard library implementations need to be "fast enough" for most cases.
+If you have higher performance needs you will probably need specialized implementations.

 This also means your benchmark data needs to be representative of the real world.
 If repeated requests are sufficiently rare, it's more expensive to